Blinken returns to Mideast in push for hostage deal and postwar plan for Gaza, but obstacles loom

 In Gaza, meanwhile, Hamas has begun to re-emerge in some of the most devastated areas after Israeli forces pulled back, an indication that Israel's central goal of crushing the group remains elusive.
 Video footage from the same areas shows vast destruction, with nearly every building damaged or destroyed.

+Israeli Defense Minister Yoav Gallant said the military would continue to conduct operations in northern Gaza for many months and press ahead with its main offensive in the south, where it has been locked in heavy fighting for weeks, until it has “full reign” over the entire territory.

+He said the offensive will eventually reach the town of Rafah, on the Egyptian border, where some 1.5 million displaced Palestinians have sought refuge.
+Egypt has said an Israeli deployment along the border would threaten the peace treaty the two countries signed over four decades ago.

-Blinken was expected to meet with Crown Prince Mohammed bin Salman.
-Saudi officials say the kingdom is still interested in normalizing relations with Israel in a potentially landmark deal, but only if there is a credible plan to create a Palestinian state.
+Blinken met with Crown Prince Mohammed bin Salman shortly after arriving in the Saudi capital, Riyadh.
+Saudi officials have said the kingdom is still interested in normalizing relations with Israel in a potentially historic deal, but only if there is a credible plan to create a Palestinian state.

+Blinken “underscored the importance of addressing humanitarian needs in Gaza and preventing further spread of the conflict,” and he and the crown prince discussed “the importance of building a more integrated and prosperous region,” the State Department said in a statement.

 But any such grand bargain appears a long way off as the war still rages in Gaza, where 113 bodies were brought to hospitals in the last 24 hours alone, according to the Health Ministry in the Hamas-ruled territory.
-It says another 205 people were wounded.
+Another 205 people were wounded, the agency said.

 The fatalities bring the overall Palestinian death toll from nearly four months of war to 27,478.
-The ministry does not distinguish between civilians and combatants in its count but says most of the dead were women and children.
+The ministry does not distinguish between civilians and combatants in its count but says most of the dead have been women and children.

-The war in Gaza has leveled vast swaths of the tiny enclave, displaced 85% of its population and pushed a quarter of residents to starvation.
+The war has leveled vast swaths of the tiny enclave, displaced 85% of its population of 2.3 million Palestinians and pushed a quarter of residents to starvation.

 A video circulating online Monday showed masked gunmen leading a line of shirtless detainees past bombed-out buildings in northern Gaza, forcing them to shout out that they are thieves.
 The Associated Press was not able to independently confirm the incident, but it is consistent with AP reporting.